Matthias Corvinus: Childhood (1443–1457)

 John Hunyadi died on 11 August 1456, less than three weeks after his greatest victory over the Ottomans in Belgrade.
-John's elder sonMatthias's brotherLadislaus became the head of the family.
-Ladislaus's conflict with Ulrich of Celje ended with Ulrich's capture and assassination on 9 November.
+John's elder son, who was Matthias's brother, Ladislaus became the head of the family.
+Ladislaus's conflict with Ulrich of Celje ended with Ulrich's capture and assassination on 9 November 1456.
 Under duress, the King promised he would never take his revenge against the Hunyadis for Ulrich's killing.
-However, the murder turned most baronsincluding Palatine Ladislaus Garai, Judge royal Ladislaus Pálóci, and Nicholas Újlaki, Voivode of Transylvaniaagainst Ladislaus Hunyadi.
-Taking advantage of their resentment, the King had the Hunyadi brothers imprisoned in Buda on 14 March 1457.
-The royal council condemned them to death for high treason and Ladislaus Hunyadi was beheaded on 16 March.
+However, the murder turned most barons, including Palatine Ladislaus Garai, Judge royal Ladislaus Pálóci, and Nicholas Újlaki, Voivode of Transylvania, against Ladislaus Hunyadi.
+Taking advantage of their resentment, the King had the Hunyadi brothers imprisoned in Buda on 14 March 1457; Ladislaus was beheaded two days later on 16 March after the royal council condemned him and his brother to death for high treason.

 Matthias was held in captivity in a small house in Buda.
 His mother and her brother Michael Szilágyi staged a rebellion against the King and occupied large territories in the regions to the east of the river Tisza.
 King Ladislaus fled to Vienna in mid-1457, and from Vienna to Prague in September, taking Matthias with him.
 The civil war between the rebels and the barons loyal to the monarch continued until the sudden death of the young King on 23 November 1457.
-Thereafter the Hussite Regent of BohemiaGeorge of Poděbradyheld Matthias captive.
+Thereafter the Hussite Regent of Bohemia, George of Poděbrady, held Matthias captive.

 Election as king (1457–1458)

 King Ladislaus died childless in 1457.
 His elder sister, Anna, and her husband, William III, Landgrave of Thuringia, laid claim to his inheritance but received no support from the Estates.
-The Diet of Hungary was convoked to Pest to elect a new king in January 1458.
+The Diet of Hungary was convoked to Pest to elect a new king in January.
 Pope Calixtus III's legate Cardinal Juan Carvajal, who had been John Hunyadi's admirer, began openly campaigning for Matthias.

 The election of Matthias as king was the only way of avoiding a protracted civil war.
 Ladislaus Garai was the first baron to yield.
 At a meeting with Matthias's mother and uncle, he promised that he and his allies would promote Matthias's election, and Michael Szilágyi promised that his nephew would never seek vengeance for Ladislaus Hunyadi's execution.
-They also agreed that Matthias would marry the Palatine's daughter Annahis executed brother's bride.
+They also agreed that Matthias would marry the Palatine's daughter Anna, his executed brother's bride.

 Michael Szilágyi arrived at the Diet with 15,000 troops, intimidating the barons who assembled in Buda.
-Stirred up by Szilágyi, the noblemen gathered on the frozen River Danube and unanimously proclaimed the 14-year-old Matthias king on 24 January.
+Stirred up by Szilágyi, the noblemen gathered on the frozen River Danube and unanimously proclaimed the 14-year-old Matthias king on 24 January 1458.
 At the same time, the Diet elected his uncle as regent.